Table of Contents

 Esophageal atresia (or oesophageal atresia) describes a malformation of the esophagus, a congenital medical condition that affects the alimentary tract.
 It is characterized by a discontinuity of the esophagus and a tracheoesophageal fistula between the esophagus and the trachea.
 Esophageal atresia is present in 1 out of 3,500 live births.

 Syndromes associated with esophageal atresia

-A disorder that affects many body systems, the disease is often (up to 50% of cases) associated with other malformations such as VACTERL syndrome and CHARGE syndrome.
+A disorder that affects many body systems, the disease is often (up to 50% of cases) associated with other malformations such as VACTERL association and CHARGE syndrome.

 - Vertebral defects